Video length: 02:00.

-Government schools and eligible non-government schools have received funding to engage tutors.
+Government schools and eligible non-government schools receive funding to engage tutors.
 Students are supported by tutors at their school site.

-Schools have determined how to put the initiative in place, based on the needs of their students and the school.
+Schools determine how to put the initiative in place, based on the needs of students and the school.
 This includes the engagement of tutors, student support, and hours of work.

 Information for parent / carer(s)

 Parents and carers can find information about the initiative on